alvachien/alvachien.github.io/_posts/2007-01-16-angel-the-manwoman-who-fixes-a-long-time-existed-issue.md

 Then, search it out via BaiDu.com in Chinese description, no directly answer; search it around the producer's web site, still no answer.
 Go to Microsoft's update site, for some all-known reasons, it refused to offer me an opportunity to get the customize update.
 Disappointed!
 But suddenly an idea is shot at my mind, that is install the motherboard's driver!

 Make every possible efforts, I choose to try it, reboot the OS as usual.
 Then, the unbelievable result comes!
 It works.
 When the video play back works properly, I can not help laughing and cheering!
-To make it sure, I download some HD files from Microsoft site for testing : <a href="http://www.microsoft.com/windows/windowsmedia/musicandvideo/hdvideo/contentshowcase.aspx">http://www.microsoft.com/windows/windowsmedia/musicandvideo/hdvideo/contentshowcase.aspx</a>
+To make it sure, I download some HD files from Microsoft site for testing: [link]("http://www.microsoft.com/windows/windowsmedia/musicandvideo/hdvideo/contentshowcase.aspx).

 I also solve a software issue meaning while, that is, calling an external DLL in .NET framework always get a crash, check all the codes are fine, but however, I find the way to solve it.
 First, for the DLL built with C++, the exported function always be changed via extension, so using <span style="color: #0000ff;">'extern "C" {}' syntax to correct it.
 Second, if the DLL dependence on the other DLLs, make sure the dependence DLL are located on the searchable paths.